megara-arevaco/demo-songs/README.md

 # Demo Songs

 The approach for this demo has been to maintain a simple yet scalable architecture.
-This lays a solid foundation for future iterations, as it already addresses most of the essential requirements for a growing project.
+This lays a solid foundation for future iterations, as it already addresses most of the essential requirements for a growing project, specially the unit test infrastructure, which is in place and ready to expand.

 **Lightweight monorepo-like setup:** leveraging **PNPM workspaces** to keep dependencies synchronized and streamline the management of code within the same domain.